tarangpatel/whatilove/_posts/2023-02-15-gaga-over-chatgpt.markdown

 ## Conclusion

-In conclusion all these new fancy AI tools are useful in many ways.
-It can help speed up development without adding cost in the process.
-It can help solve major world problems like climate change, detect and prevent new viruses, avoid food crisis, etc… if used in right way.
-It is collaborative effort of tech companies, government and individual to use these properly and ethically by creating right governance and regulations.
+In conclusion, all these new fancy AI tools are useful in many ways.
+It can help speed up development without adding cost to the process.
+It can help solve major world problems like climate change, detect and prevent new viruses, prevent global food crisis, etc… if used in the right way.
+It is a collaborative effort of tech companies, governments, and individuals to use these properly and ethically by creating the right governance and regulations.

-***Thought process has  to be changed, new skills need to be acquired but no jobs should be lost.***
+***The thought process has  to be changed, and new skills need to be acquired but no jobs should be lost.***